TikhonJelvis/RL-book/chapter2/chapter2.md

 ## Finite Markov Processes

 Now let us consider Markov Processes with a finite state space.
 So we can represent the state space as $\mathcal{S} = \{s_1, s_2, \ldots, s_n\}$.
 Let us refer to Markov Processes with finite state spaces as Finite Markov Processes.
-Since Finite Markov Processes are a subclass of Markov Processes, it would make sense to create a derived class `FiniteMarkovProcess` that inherits from the abstract class `MarkovProcess`.
-We'd need to implement the abstract method `transition`.
+Since Finite Markov Processes are a subclass of Markov Processes, it would make sense to create a concrete class `FiniteMarkovProcess` that implements the interface of the abstract class `MarkovProcess` (specifically implement the `@abstractmethod transition`).
 But first let's think about the data structure required to specify an instance of a `FiniteMarkovProcess` (i.e., the data structure we'd pass to the `__init__` method of `FiniteMarkovProcess`).
 One choice is a $n \times n$ 2D numpy array representation, i.e., matrix elements representing transition probabilities
 $$\mathcal{P} : \{s_1, s_2, \ldots, s_n\} \times \{s_1, s_2, \ldots, s_n\} \rightarrow [0, 1]$$
 However, we often find that this matrix can be sparse since one often transitions from a given state to just a few set of states.
 So we'd like a sparse representation and we can accomplish this by conceptualizing $\mathcal{P}$ in an [equivalent curried form](https://en.wikipedia.org/wiki/Currying) as follows:
 $$\{s_1, s_2, \ldots, s_n\} \rightarrow (\{s_1, s_2, \ldots, s_n\} \rightarrow [0, 1])$$